Leasey.AI

 Professional Photography Requirements

 Quality photography directly impacts listing performance across all rental platforms.
-Properties with professional wide-angle photos receive two to three times more inquiries than listings using smartphone snapshots.
-Fort Worth property managers should budget one hundred fifty to three hundred dollars per property for professional photography, yielding immediate returns through reduced vacancy periods.
+Properties with professional wide-angle photos receive substantially more inquiries than listings using smartphone snapshots, according to industry research from major rental platforms.
+Fort Worth property managers should budget $150 to $300 per property for professional photography, yielding immediate returns through reduced vacancy periods.

-Essential shots include all rooms with emphasis on kitchens and bathrooms, exterior angles showing building facade and yard spaces, neighborhood amenity photos when applicable, and detail shots highlighting recent upgrades like new appliances or fixtures.
-Natural lighting during midday hours produces optimal results for interior spaces, while exterior shots benefit from golden hour timing near sunset.
+Essential shots include all rooms with emphasis on kitchens and bathrooms, exterior angles showing the building facade and yard, neighborhood amenity photos where applicable, and detail shots highlighting recent upgrades such as new appliances or fixtures.
+Natural midday lighting produces optimal results for interior spaces, while exterior shots benefit from late-afternoon golden-hour timing.

 Required Documentation and Legal Compliance

-Texas rental regulations remain relatively landlord-friendly compared to coastal states, but property managers must address specific disclosure and safety requirements before listing Fort Worth properties.
-Non-compliance creates liability exposure and delays leasing timelines when discovered during application processes.
+Texas rental regulations remain relatively landlord-friendly, but property managers must address specific disclosure and safety requirements before listing Fort Worth properties.
+Non-compliance creates liability exposure and delays leasing timelines when discovered during application review.

 Flood disclosure became mandatory in Texas effective January 2022 under House Bill 531.
-Landlords must indicate whether properties fall within FEMA-designated one-hundred-year floodplains and disclose any flooding incidents within the previous five years.
-Fort Worth properties near the Trinity River or its tributaries require particular attention to flood disclosure requirements.
+Landlords must indicate whether properties fall within FEMA-designated 100-year floodplains and disclose any flooding incidents within the previous five years.
+Fort Worth properties near the Trinity River or its tributaries require particular attention to this requirement.

 Security device requirements under Texas Property Code §92.153 mandate keyed deadbolts on exterior doors, window latches on ground-floor windows, sliding door security devices, and door viewers.
-Property managers should complete security device installations before listing rather than addressing them reactively after tenant requests, as proactive compliance improves showing conversion rates.
+Completing security device installations before listing — rather than reactively after tenant requests — improves showing conversion rates and demonstrates proactive compliance.

+Most Fort Worth property managers use Texas Realtors (TAR) standard lease forms, which incorporate required disclosures and are widely recognized by Texas courts.
 Texas imposes no statutory limits on security deposits, though market practice typically establishes one month’s rent as standard.
-Property managers must return deposits within thirty days of lease termination with itemized deduction statements when withholding portions.
-This relatively straightforward requirement differs substantially from states like California with complex deposit regulations.
+Property managers must return deposits within thirty days of lease termination with itemized deduction statements when withholding any portion.

 Comparable Analysis Methodology